craftercms/docs/source/by-role/system-admin/configuration/index.rst

 ..
 TODO
     General configuration topics that span all modules.
 Examples
         - How to configure Security
+        - How to set up a project/site for delivery
+        - How to configure Ports and Hostnames
         - How to configure logging
         - How to configure the reverse proxy Module-specific configuration topics.
 Examples